nickrogerson1/notion-app/README.md

 <h1 align="center">AI-Powered Notion-style Collaborative Note Taking App</h1>

-### About This Project (Intro)
+### About This Project
 Users can easily sign up/in and authenticate with Clerk.
 Once in, they can create, delete and update documents.
 Users are also able to invite friends to collaborate with them on documents in real-time.

 The build includes two AI features:
-    1. translate and summarise the current document in a foreign (non-English) language.
+    1 translate and summarise the current document in a foreign (non-English) language.
-    2. Ask AI a question about the current document.
+    2 Ask AI a question about the current document.

 ### Tech Stack